-The goal of this seminar is to support the efficient and effective management of environmental processes in the development and construction of transit projects by providing current information on federal requirements, identifying best practices, and facilitating the sharing of information and insight among advanced practitioners.
-For each topic covered, special emphasis will be provided as to how MAP-21, which contains a number of new environmental provisions, will affect the environmental review process.
+The goal of this seminar is to support the efficient and effective management of environmental processes in the development and construction of transit projects by providing current information on federal requirements, identifying best practices, and facilitating the sharing of information and insight among practitioners.
+The seminar will focus on proactive management of environmental considerations with special emphasis on the roles, responsibilities and partnerships necessary to successfully address technical, procedural and documentation issues.
 FTA expectations regarding how project sponsors should engage with FTA to address MAP-21 provisions will be reviewed.
 Special attention will be given throughout the seminar to the importance of identifying and managing potential risks to project planning and implementation, including schedule and budget considerations.

 This course is intended for transportation professionals from transit agencies and metropolitan planning organizations with a minimum of two-year’s experience in the environmental process relative to project development.

 FTA has undertaken a number of initiatives to go "back to basics" and to streamline environmental review process and expedite project delivery.
 This session will review progress implementing MAP-21 provisions and how new regulations, policies and guidance are affecting management of the environmental review process.
 Topics to be covered will include a high-level overview of MAP-21 requirements to explain the basis for the modifications to “business as usual” and to set the stage for subsequent sessions.
 Areas to be addressed will include a renewed focus on statutory requirements, the relationship of the scoping process to streamlining, availability of categorical exclusions and other recent changes in regulatory requirements and guidance.

 Assessing and Managing Risks during Project Start-up